Wärtsilä Marine: Disclosure of financial troubles

 During its first operating year, 1987, Wärtsilä Marine made FIM 205 million of losses, which was expected.

 The truth about the Valmet contract with Soviet Union started to come out during 1988.
-Despite of the losses, Wärtsilä Marine did its utmost to be able to deliver the ordered craft to Soviet Union, because it wanted to maintain the long-term business partnership.
+Despite the losses, Wärtsilä Marine did its utmost to be able to deliver the ordered craft to Soviet Union, because it wanted to maintain the long-term business partnership.
 The Valmet Laivateollisuus yard in Turku was closed and the work was moved to Rauma-Repola and Hollming yards, where the work was performed as subcontracting and high costs.
 More losses came from Monterey project, which included converting an old American freight ship into cruise ship in the old Wärtsilä Turku shipyard.

 In the same year Pekka Laine left his position in Wärtsilä Marine and moved to the parent Wärtsilä.
 Kari Airaksinen became the new manager of Marine.
 The result of the year collapsed down to FIM 638 million of losses and Wärtsilä Marine's situation started to look alarming.
 In the annual report of Wärtsilä Corporation this was formulated: "the Marine division is at the front of increasing changes".

 Rescue efforts

 The general manager of Wärtsilä Corporation Tor Stolpe resigned at the end of 1988 and Pekka Laine was appointed to his place from beginning of 1989.
 Laine started frantically pondering a way to save the corporation from the Wärtsilä Marine's losses which were then estimated already one billion Finnish markka.
 Saarikangas was called back to Finland from the US and reinstalled the head of Helsinki Shipyard; he directly set up a team to start an urgent reorganisation programme.
 But the time was running out.

-The media reported at the beginning of August that Wärtsilä Marine is on the verge of bankruptcy and it could be only saved by urgent support by the state.
+The media reported at the beginning of August that Wärtsilä Marine was on the verge of bankruptcy and it could be only saved by urgent support by the state.
 The owners were not able to support the shipbuilder any more.
 The state was not willing to help; Bror Wahlroos from the ministry of trade and industry declared that the state refuses becoming owner of Marine.

 However, on 10 August the state and Wärtsilä Marine announced a financing plan, in which also two Finnish banks were involved, for carrying out the unfinished shipbuilding projects.
 Wärtsilä sold 51% of Wärtsilä Marine to Yhdyspankki, Oy Pomi Trading Ab, Wärtsilä pension fund and Wärtsilä pension foundation.; the total price of the shares was four Finnish markka.
 After this the ownership of Wärtsilä Corporation had fallen under 19% and therefore it did not have to treat it as subsidiary in the financial statements.